What is Media Studies?

 Is Media Studies suitable for me?

-If you are interested in newspapers, film, advertising and the world of television this course is for you.
+If you are interested in magazines, advertising and the world of television and online media, this course is for you.
 You will focus on interpreting how messages are packaged for audiences and learn how to write about these matters in an academic way.
-Students particularly enjoy transferring their analysis into practical projects such as trailers and music videos, which they undertake for coursework.
+Students particularly enjoy transferring their analysis into practical projects such as TV adverts and music videos, which they might undertake for coursework.